ttreeagency/Scheduler/README.md

 ---------------

 You can also create persisted tasks.
 Persisted tasks support execution argument.
-You can register the same task object multiple times, if your arguements are differents between each task.
+You can register the same task object multiple times, if your arguments are different between each task.
 You can pass a valid JSON arguments array:

-    flow task:create --expression "* */3 * * *" --task "Ttree\Aggregator\Task\AggregatorTask" --arguments '{"node": "af97b530-0c70-7b87-3cf4-f9a611f88c18"}'
+    flow task:register --expression "* */3 * * *" --task "Ttree\Aggregator\Task\AggregatorTask" --arguments '{"node": "af97b530-0c70-7b87-3cf4-f9a611f88c18"}'

 Available CLI helpers
 ---------------------

 List all available tasks (dynamic and persisted):

     flow task:list

 Run all due tasks (dynamic and persisted):

 	flow task:run

 Enable a persisted task:

 	flow task:enable --task [identifier]